Waku, the minimal React frameworkWaku

 <title>Waku</title>

-<meta property="description" content="The minimal React framework" />
+<meta name="description" content="The minimal React framework" />

 <h1>Waku</h1>